TonyMwangi/kibu-Rahisi/README.md

 Therefore Kibu Rahisi as the title of my project means creating a simpler Kibabii Universty comrades' life.<br>
 Its about developing a mobile application that will use current technology to assist class representative in the university <br>
 to schedule classes online with ease, solving the problem of moving up and down the academic block manually looking<br>
+for empty classes to schedule a class there. <br>